eshwes01/FoodQuiz/README.md

 ## 8. Credits

-My quiz idea has inspired from the Guess Game program from Youtube.com
+Quiz idea has inspired from the Guess Game program from Youtube.com

 Food Images are taken from these links below, https://unsplash.com/photos/cooked-tacos-lP5MCM6nZ5A?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash